Gustavo-Hetrich/Ollama-TTS/README.md

 ## Key Features

-- **Persistent Memory:** On first boot, Yuni creates a TXT file to store all the messages exchanged.
+- **She will remeber this:** On first boot, Yuni creates a TXT file to store all the messages exchanged.
 This means she remembers past conversations even after the program is closed.
-- **Convenient Position:** Yuni is always on the bottom-right of your screen and occasionally blinks (=^=).
+- **Aways with you:** Yuni is always on the bottom-right of your screen and occasionally blinks (=^=).
 - **Voice Interaction:** To interact with her, simply press the Enter key.
 She will calibrate the microphone (@^@) and start listening to you (O^O)?.
 - **Emotions:** Depending on the answer, Yuni will make a new Unicode based face, like (T_T) or -\_('-'_/-.